Nutri-Score Food Labelling: How & When to use it

 How is Nutri-Score Calculated?

-The Nutri-Score is calculated by assigning the different nutrients and ingredients in your product positive or negative points.
+The Nutri-Score is calculated by assigning different nutrients and ingredients in your product with positive or negative points.
 The final nutritional score for a food is found by subtracting the total number of positive points from the total number of negative points.
 Based on this you can determine which colour/letter combination your product falls in.

 Calculating an accurate score is the most complex aspect of implementing the Nutri-Score on your products.
 This is because the evolving scoring algorithm has various exceptions and nuances depending on the category of your products.
 Additionally, because of industry feedback, changes to the algorithm happen regularly, so keeping your calculations up to date is a challenge many businesses face.
 Details of the calculation can be found on the Santé Publique website.